Are you an adviser? Go to Unbiased Pro

 AVC pensions are eligible for government tax relief on pension contributions, which gives a significant boost to everything you save into them.

-As a result, an AVC pension can be a particularly tax-efficient option for people with higher incomes as it allows you to save more of your money to enjoy in later life.
+As a result, an AVC pension can be a particularly tax-efficient option for people with higher incomes, as it allows them to save more of their money to enjoy in later life.

 What are the disadvantages of an AVC pension?